Wastewater Surcharge Program

 How is surcharge calculated if I am on the Effluent Metering Program?

-Participants in the effluent metering program pay only for the wastewater that is measured through a dedicated meter at their site.
+Participants in the Effluent Metering Program pay only for the wastewater that is measured through a dedicated meter at their site.
 Sampling and testing are completed in the same manner, but the calculated surcharge factor is multiplied by the measured volume of water from the effluent meter rather than by the water consumption.

 What are the changes coming to the surcharge program?